Zero Trust Part II: The Evolution of Trust and Five Key Considerations

 Going beyond least privilege enforcement, organizations should create active controls that allows privileged users to execute certain, pre-defined tasks while blocking activities that present a high risk to the organization.
 Zero Trust concepts need to be applied to applications.
 If not users will have the ability to gain access to the application and, in the event that the application has the credential hardcoded, they can spoof it and validate the application.
 Then it’s game over.

 The evolution of perimeter security has undoubtedly influenced the principles of Zero Trust, and the foundation of privileged access security draws a tight analogy, as it’s very much connected to these same principles.
 You cannot achieve true Zero Trust without incorporating privileged access security controls at the core of your strategy.

-To learn more about Zero Trust, register for the Implementing Privileged Access Security into Zero Trust Models and Architectures webinar on 30 April 2019 11:00 a.m.
-Eastern.
+To learn more about Zero Trust, watch the Implementing Privileged Access Security into Zero Trust Models and Architectures webinar.

 1 – Verizon, 2018 Data Breach and Investigations Report, March 2018